 If you’re struggling with how to ensure and maintain compliance, you’re not alone.
-But there’s good news, meeting the GDPR’s strict requirements is a lot easier with LogPoint’s “out-of-the-box” GDPR compliance functionality.
+But there’s good news, meeting the GDPR’s strict requirements is a lot easier with LogPoint’s “out-of-the-box” GDPR features for compliance monitoring and reporting.

 With LogPoint, you can: